shira421/ip/README.md

 Its name is inspired by the Greek word _Kyros_, meaning "master".
 Given below are instructions on how to use it.

+## Quick Start

+1. Ensure you have Java 17 installed on your computer.
+1. Download the latest ip.jar file from `Releases`.
+1. As the program creates save files in the same folder, you are recommended to create a separate directory for Kyro.
+1. Run the program using the command `java -jar <jar-release-name>.jar`

 ## Setting up in Intellij

 Prerequisites: JDK 17, update Intellij to the most recent version.